mailopl/meetphp5-phalcon-benchmarks/README.txt

 3. Configure your database (make sure you have 'benchmark' db on 127.0.0.1, with contents of schema.sql)
 3. run-orm.bat (Windows only) or run-orm.sh (Unix)

+Edit:
+This version of YAF was used http://yafphp.googlecode.com/files/php_yaf-2.1.17-x86-5.3.13-zts-nodebug.dll

 regards,
 mailopl